demingfactor/storytellingsa/src/cms/pages/getting-started.md

 * practice storytelling skills
 * develop an organisational culture
 * provoke self-reflection on personal attitudes about controversial topics (e.g. racism, sexism etc)
-* play and dance with spoken language
+* play and "dance" with the spoken language
 * embed quality language patterns for children as they listen and learn
 * ... and more!